 - Structure your work through organizations, projects, users.

-- Upload your documents or import labels from an existing SQuAD-style dataset.
+- Upload your documents or import labels from a list of predefined questions.

 - Export your labels in SQuAD Format.

 The Annotation Tool is available online, or you can install it locally.

 - Configure the credentials and the database in the